Abibubble/undead-choices/story/storyline.md

 - CHOOSE RIGHT OR LEFT
 - RIGHT
   {name} ambled through the forest, their feet heavy and clumsy.
 They stepped heavily on a branch, breaking it with a loud CRACK.
-(The splintered stake plunged through {name}'s soft flesh with a squelch.
-Undeterred, they continued.)
+(The splintered stake plunged through {name}'s soft flesh with a squelch. [*{name} looked down to see a packet of maltesers too, obliterated in their red packaging.
+They wouldn't be any good.*] Undeterred, they continued.)
 As the edge of the forest grew nearer, a large, industrial building loomed ahead. {name} approached, a tattered sign read "CI Chemical Laboratory".
 The remnants of an orange circular logo glimmered in the moonlight.

-  {name} clambered over some old barrels toward a slightly open door.
-Thick brambles propping it open, they pried it open with a loud creak.
+  {name} clambered over some old barrels toward a slightly open door. *A tatty heart shaped box lay on the floor.
+It appeared to have a Twirl inside it, the purple wrapper just sticking out.
+No need for more chocolate!* Thick brambles grew into the door frame, {name} pried it open with a loud creak.
 Inside, down a dark and eery corridor, {name} came to a dimly lit room.
 Rotten pumpkins sat in the corner, rats nibbling at the remains.
 On a table in the middle of the room, there stood three pristine glass flasks...

   - DRINK OR COLLECT?
   *Add clues throughout story to show which drink to collect.
 Riddle or hidden letters?
 BLUE riband chocolate bar?*